sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 In other words, it is impossible to generate the original GSM8K question from the proposed symbolic template.
 A more appropriate sampling domain for both `total` and `ans` might be $[50, 99]$.

+{% include figure.html
+  path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/addition_accuracy.png"
+  class="img-fluid"
+  title="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task" caption="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers."
+%}

+[TODO: Image above shows what actually happens.]
-[TODO: need to run the analsis and edit this to be realistic as opposed to this hypothetical example] This seemingly small change in number ranges can significantly impact the performance of LMs due to tokenisation.
+This seemingly small change in number ranges can significantly impact the performance of LMs due to tokenisation.
 Consider how Phi-3.5-mini-instruct and Llama3-8b handle numbers differently: Phi-3.5-mini-instruct uses 2 tokens for numbers $[10, 99]$ and 3 tokens for numbers $[100, 500]$, whilst Llama3-8b uses just 1 token for all numbers in $[10, 500]$.
-To understand the impact, let's model the probability of making mistakes during arithmetic operations.
+To understand the impact, .....
-Assume there's a base error probability $\epsilon$ per token operation, which increases linearly with the total number of tokens involved.
-For $N$ total tokens in an operation, the error probability becomes $(N-1)\epsilon$ (so that adding two numbers each taking 1 token we have $N=2$ and the error probability is $\epsilon$).

-[run the analysis on the data, will need the raw data for this!]
 The question in Figure 1 involves three arithmetic operations (two additions and one subtraction).
-In the worst case, where all numbers are at least 100, Llama3-8b would be correct with probability $(1-\epsilon)^3$ since it uses 1 token per number.
+In the worst case, where all numbers are at least 100, Llama3-8b would be correct with probability ...
-Phi-3.5-mini-instruct, on the other hand, would be correct with probability $(1-5\epsilon)^3$ as it uses 3 tokens per number.
+Phi-3.5-mini-instruct, on the other hand, would be correct with probability ... [take numbers from the model].
-Taking $\epsilon=0.01$ as an example gives us a correct solution probability of $97.03\%$ for Llama3-8b, and only $85.74\%$ for Phi-3.5-mini-instruct.
-If all numbers are in the range $[10, 99]$, the probability of correct solution remains $97.03\%$ for Llama3-8b and goes up to $91.27\%$ for Phi-3.5-mini-instruct.

 If the number ranges in GSM-Symbolic are systematically chosen to be larger than those in GSM8K (and don't even include the original question values), then it cannot claimed that the datasets come from the same distribution.
 Tokenisation is one mechansim that explains why this matters; larger number ranges in GSM-Symbolic may inherently disadvantage certain (and eventually all) models, potentially explaining some of the observed performance differences between models and datasets.